Tom5521/STBackup/README.md

 The script works as follows:

-- If a platform is specified as an argument and it is not `clone`, the script creates a folder called "SillyTavernBackup" and downloads the latest version of the program corresponding to the specified platform using the GitHub API.
+- If a platform is specified as an argument and it is not `clone`, the script creates a folder called "STbackup" and downloads the latest version of the program corresponding to the specified platform using the GitHub API.
 Then, it renames the downloaded file to "backup" and executes it.
 - If "clone" is specified as an argument, the script clones the GitHub repository and compiles the program using the `go build` command.
 - If no arguments are specified, the script does nothing.